 Itinerary

-From the flat desert landscapes that surround Mecca, the road begins to rise as it passes by the holy city en route to Taif: the final destination for the day.
-This elevation marks the transition between the coastal plain and the Sarawat Mountains, which start around here and extend all the way down to the Gulf of Aden in the south, running along the entire western coast of Yemen.
-The steep hairpin bends that curve sharply into the mountainside offer some spectacular vistas, while the monkeys that cavort by the roadside provide additional company on the journey.
+From the flat and dry desert landscapes that surround Mecca, the road rises sharply after it passes by the holy city en route to Taif: the final destination for today.
+This climb marks the transition between the coastal plain and the Sarawat Mountains, which start their higher section here and extend all the way down to the Gulf of Aden in the south.
+The steep hairpins curve sharply into the mountainside offering some spectacular vistas, while the monkeys that cavort by the roadside provide additional company on the journey.

-Taif itself makes for a satisfying conclusion to the road trip.
+At 1,800mtr above sea level, Taif itself makes for a satisfying conclusion to the first day of the road trip.
 Known as the “City of Roses”, it is famous for its cool temperatures and for the fragrant flowers that grow in the city and its surrounding mountain valleys.
-The city has abundant natural beauty and is also known for the cultivation of grapes, figs, pomegranates, and honey.
+The countryside has abundant natural beauty and is also known for the cultivation of grapes, figs, pomegranates, and honey.

 Overnight in Taif.